belte

 }

 Beyond documentation, the flags keyword also changes the default value behavior of enum fields.
-Instead of incrementally counting up from 0, enum fields will count up in powers of 2 (0, 1, 2, 4, 8, etc.) so that when the fields are combined their bits do not conflict.
+Instead of incrementally counting up from 0, enum fields will count up in powers of 2 starting at 1 (1, 2, 4, 8, etc.) so that when the fields are combined their bits do not conflict.
 You can still give fields explicit values like normal.

 Additionally, flags enums string cast will display each field component of the value.
 For example: